 Adventures at the sunny coast of Asilah

 The next morning I decided to go to the beach.
 That’s what I was waiting for all along.
-It took me some 2km of good walk under the burning sun.
+It took me some 2km of a good walk under the burning sun.
 To my surprise, the water was freezing – just like in the Baltic Sea some few thousand kilometers north.
 It must have been the Atlantic Ocean currents I thought.
-Nevertheless I jumped in.
+Nevertheless, I jumped in.

 I watched two young siblings playing in the water and they reminded me of my own childhood and my sister.
-I proceeded to one of the numerous beach restaurants and ate eight big grilled sardines with veggies, bread and lemon (for astounding 25 Dh).
+I proceeded to one of the numerous beach restaurants and ate eight big grilled sardines with veggies, bread, and lemon (for astounding 25 Dh).
 Then I watered it down with icy coke and had an interesting chat with a Moroccan man who spoke five different languages.